randomBrainstormer/MMM-GoogleCalendar/README.md

 Before you can add your calendar you need to setup the Google Calendar API and OAuth2 client from the Google Cloud Platform:

-1. Go [here](https://developers.google.com/calendar/api/quickstart/nodejs), and follow the instructions found in the `prerequisites` to create the Google Cloud project (you could also use an existing project if you wish).
+1. Go [here](https://developers.google.com/calendar/api/quickstart/nodejs), and follow the instructions found in the `prerequisites` section to create the Google Cloud project (you could also use an existing project if you wish).
 2. Once you have enabled setup the project and created your OAuth ID client, download the client ID as `json` (look for the download option) and rename it `credentials.json`.
+NOTE: When creating the credential you should see a list of diffrent credential types, make sure to select `TV and unlimited input` as your credential type.
 3. Move `credentials.json` to your MMM-GoogleCalendar directory (MagicMirror/modules/MMM-GoogleCalendar/)
 4. [Enable Google Calendar API](https://console.cloud.google.com/apis/library/calendar-json.googleapis.com).
 Select the same project as in step 1.
 5. Run this command from the MMM-GoogleCalendar directory: `node authorize.js` and follow the instructions that will display in the console.